GUATEMALA TRAVEL GUIDE

 The first time we visited Central America was in 2021, during Malte’s semester abroad in Costa Rica.
 When we were in Guatemala, many things reminded us of Costa Rica.
 It is very green, humid, but significantly cheaper.
 After our time in Peru (our Peru travel guide), we decided to travel to Guatemala.

 Home to over 17 million people, Guatemala is the largest country in Central America.
-You are on this blog because you are wondering where to go in Guatemala and what to do in Guatemala.
+You read this Guatemala Travel Guide because you are wondering where to go in Guatemala and what to do in Guatemala.
 You have probably heard about the Acatenango volcano and plan to hike it, just like we did.
 Besides this incredible tour, there are many other things to do, and we want to introduce them to you here.
 To help you navigate more easily, we have created a travel map showing where and how we traveled.
 Despite visiting during the rainy season, we had a great time and experienced many different activities.

 Arch in Antigua